ataylor89/primes/README.md

 You can see that, after our prime sieve is generated, the program can look up a number's primality in constant time.

 We see that... the Sieve of Eratosthenes algorithm has many uses.
 As shown thus far, it can be used to generate the first n primes, and it can also be used to check whether a number is prime.
-We will see, in the next section, that it can also be used to factor a number.
+We will see, in a later section, that it can also be used to factor a number.

 The file primecheck.py can be run with the following command: